Farmyard Friends Day Nursery

 At Farmyard Friends, we understand that the SEND process can be difficult for all those involved, we are dedicated to ensuring that families receive the support and help they require.We will signpost our families to the relevant agencies such as the Children’s Centre and Family Information Support Hub and refer them, if they wish.
 Parents will be fully involved in making decisions about the help and support they would like to receive.

 Our physical environment is fully accessible for all children including those who use wheelchairs or mobility aids.
 Our setting is on one level and has accessible ramps and doors.
 We have three accessible toilets and nappy changing areas.
 All our resources are on low shelving making them easily accessible to all children.
 Our outdoor area has safety tarmac and artificial grass on a flat surface which makes it suitable for all ages, stages and abilities.
 Our experienced practitioners will ensure that children will be placed in the rooms that are most suitable to their learning and developmental needs, and will support children with the transition between rooms in the nursery through regular supported visits until they are settled.

 Our facilities enable us to be flexible to meet the various needs and routines of all children.We have beds and cosy areas if children wish to rest or sleep.With relevant training, practitioners have been able to administer certain medications.
-We provide a hot tea for those staying after 4pm and are accommodating to suit dietary needs.

 For information regarding the 2,3 and 4 year funding, including the 30 hours extended entitlement please see the funding tab.